Back to Blog

 Stay consistentCash, retained earnings, and debt all reconcileThe interviewer's check

 Interviewers love 3-statement questions because they reveal whether you understand the machine underneath every financial model.
-"Walk me through the three statements" and "how are they linked?" are classic recurring questions in finance interviews—and they're often the first filter.

 The Only Framework You Need (IS → CFS → BS)